antaresproject/docs/README.md

-# Documentation of Antares Project.
+# Documentation of Antares Project

 ##Introduction